03 - Backing Up a Cloud-based System

 This tutorial will guide you through backing-up data from a folder structure.
 This can be a folder from a file server, Google Drive, OneDrive, or any other location that your PC can access as a folder.
 However, if the folder structure is ...

-• 04 - Backing Up a Terrestrial Application
+• 04 - Backing Up an On-Premise Application

-This tutorial will guide you through the process of backing up data from a terrestrial application that runs on a server, whether it's located in a law firm’s network or a third-party data center.
+This tutorial will guide you through the process of backing up data from aan on-premise application that runs on a server, whether it's located in a law firm’s network or a third-party data center.
 While we will demonstrate the backup process using ...

 • Training: Overview